unstoppablecarl/laravel-content-pages-example/README.md

 `php artisan vendor:publish --provider "UnstoppableCarl\PagesExample\PagesExampleInstallerServiceProvider"`

+By default `vendor:publish` will not overwrite existing files if you want it to you can add `--force` to overwrite existing.

 ### Setup DB

-If not already setup create migrations table.
+Setup create migrations table (If not done already).

 `php artisan migrate:install`